VoxeLibre/VoxeLibre/README.md

 ### Coding
 * [Wuzzy](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=3082): Main programmer of most mods
-* daredevils: Creator of MineClone on which MineClone 2 is based on
+* davedevils: Creator of MineClone on which MineClone 2 is based on
 * [ex-bart](https://github.com/ex-bart): Redstone comparators
 * Lots of other people: TO BE WRITTEN (see mod directories for details)